MakrooOwais/CT_Region_Linear/readme.md

 ## Dataset

-The dataset used in this study comprises 650 axial slices extracted from the CE-CTs of 287 human subjects[1].
+The dataset used in this study comprises 650 axial slices extracted from the CE-CTs of 287 human subjects.
 The dataset is categorized based on genetic clusters:

 - SDHx (362 samples)
 - VHL/EPAS1 (75 samples)